alabou/NMOS-MatroxOnly/NMOS With H.265.md

 ---

-  ***This document modifies the original document BCP-006-02 from AMWA obtained from the Matrox proposal document.***
+  ***This document is a modification of the original BCP-006-03 document from AMWA, which was drafted after the Matrox proposal document.***

    Copyright 2021 AMWA